apace100/origins-docs/docs/types/item_action_types/damage.md

     "ignore_unbreaking": true
 }
 ```

-This example damages the item stack by 10, ignoring the Unbreaking enchantment.
+This example will damage the item stack by 10, ignoring the Unbreaking enchantment.